exevectorr/DimpleOS/README.md

 if you boot up the OS and go in to the Boot settings and choose the system-file executor. when you have done that enter dimpsys and see what hapens next

+there is now many more secrets in the new uppdate 1.1 and i am going to leak one try typing destroy.OS in the new dimple terminal, be ready with your auto recovery tool on your USB drive.

 there are a lot of more secrets in the boot settings comming soon, keep an eye out in the boot settings after every uppdate and you might finds a new secret if you do find a new secret, feel free to leak it on what ever platform discord, snapchat or tiktok you can leak secrets if you find them.
 Just remember to follow the license!